5and5/BO2-Remix/README.md

 ## Strat Tester

 - Enable strat tester with `strat_tester 1`
-- Choose desired round with `strat_round X` default is 70
+- Choose desired start round with `strat_round X` default is 70
+- Choose desired start delay with `strat_delay X` default is 15
 - All perks are given
 - All weapons are given